thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV/2a5a/README.md

 ## Description

 SARS-CoV main protease: a three domain protein with two antiparallel beta-2-barrels in which the substrate binding site is located and one alpha helical.
 It cleaves the C-terminus of replicase polyprotein at 11 sites as a functional homodimer.
-The structure is reported in the so-called ""unbound"" conformation and is in the pace group C2.
+The structure is reported in the so-called ""unbound

 ## Basefolder